mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Downsampling: Make it just choose every 4 samples or whatever.
 But make sure it randomly chooses which sample to start on
 - [ ] Efficiency measurements using coincidence.
 NaI first
 - [ ] Patent application last 3 pages (the claim)
+- [ ] Ask clint to make up next board with PSU and pulse processing on, we'll put on the rest

 ## In Progress